Over the course of a five-year span beginning in 2014, the current state of the Duke men’s basketball program was firmly established.

 “There was a small contingent of Blacks there that were very connected with each other,” Banks said.
 “I liked the diversity of the school.
 Students come from different ethnicities and different cultures.
 It was really a school where I felt more comfortable.”

-Despite winning just two conference games the year prior, Duke was suddenly armed with a new superstar to complement its returning talent, and Banks’ commitment would set the tone for 40-plus years of recruiting success to come.
+Despite winning just two conference games the year prior, Duke was suddenly armed with a new superstar to complement its returning talent, and Banks’ commitment would set the tone for the 40-plus years of recruiting success that followed.

 “I thought that was a great thing for Duke and for Bill Foster,” Krzyzewski said this preseason.
 “That was a big commitment in the late 70s, along with [Jim] Spanarkel, Kenny Dennard, Mike Gminski.
 For a couple years there, they were one of the top teams.”

 Claudius “C.B.”
 Claiborne integrated the Duke program as its first African-American basketball player in 1966, recruited to Durham by legendary coach and former Blue Devil assistant Chuck Daly.
-However, Banks was the first high-profile Black athlete in a Duke uniform, attracting attention the moment he arrived on campus.
+However, Banks was the first high-profile Black athlete to don a Duke uniform, attracting national attention the moment he arrived on campus.